What’s In This Guide

 It can also bring about severe pain.

-Chihuahuas have this risk in common with some other toy breeds.
+Chihuahuas have this risk in common with some other toys.
 It’s likely also a result of their small heads.

 Don’t forget, if you have any worries about your dog’s health, your vet is the person to contact.

-Be very careful to avoid your Chihuahua eating chewing gum.
+Be very careful to avoid letting your dog eat chewing gum.
 It often contains xylitol, which is a poison to all dogs.

-Despite this, the Chihuahua lifespan is by no means the worst dog breed when it comes to a long life.
+Despite this, their lifespan is by no means the worst dog when it comes to a long life.

 Short haired Chihuahuas are very low maintenance.
 They don’t need much grooming.